flexdinesh/blogster/themes/minimal/README.md

 All the content is written in markdown (.md) and grouped as `blog` or `projects` in the `content` directory.
 All the default markdown syntax will work.
 You also have a few example custom markdown elements like _YouTube embed_, _CodeSandbox embed_, etc. You can create your own custom components too in two easy steps.

 1. Add a markdoc config.
 Check out the markdoc config in [src/lib/markdoc/config.ts](src/lib/markdoc/config.ts) to learn how to add custom components.
 2. Add a component to render your custom component.
-Check out the MarkdownRenderer in [src/components/MarkdownRenderer.astro](src/components/MarkdownRenderer.astro).
+Check out the Renderer in [src/components/Renderer.astro](src/components/Renderer.astro).

 ## How do I make it my blog?